endernoke/linkedingest/LOCALHOST.md

 ### 1. Download the Project
 1. Go to [https://github.com/endernoke/linkedingest](https://github.com/endernoke/linkedingest)
-2. Click the green "Code" button and click "Download ZIP"
+2. In the [Releases](releases) section, download `source code (zip)` and `distribution-files` under the Assets section for the latest release.
-3. Extract the ZIP file to a location on your computer
+3. Extract the source code zip file (`linkedingest-x.x.x.zip`) to a location on your computer.
+4. Extract `distribution-files.zip`.
+There is a `dist` folder inside.
+Move `dist` to inside the `linkedingest-x.x.x/frontend` directory inside the extracted source code folder from the previous step.

 ### 2. Set Up Configuration
-1. Create a new file called `.env` in the extracted folder
+1. Create a new file called `.env` in the extracted source code folder
 2. Open `.env` with a text editor and add these lines:
    ```
    LINKEDIN_AGENT_USERNAME=your_linkedin_email